-Learn to place the figure in scenes of the everyday landscape.
-Draw the essence, gesture and structure of the figure with simple, bold shapes.
-You'll quickly understand the anatomy of each pose and suggest the figure rather than render in detail.
-Eli will describe the planes of light on the figure by simplifying complex values to the bare minimum.
+Day Two: of Figure FundamentalsCovers the fundamentals of drawing and painting the figure: gesture and simplifying forms.
+Learn to place the figure in the landscape by drawing the essence of the figure with simple shapes.
+Understand the anatomy of each pose and suggest the figure rather than render in detail.
 You ’ll also learn to mix value and temperature as a unit using clean color to create the illusion of light.

 Eli Cedrone is an award-winning artist from Boston.
 A graduate of the School of Art & Design, (Suffolk University) she also studied in Florence, Italy; The Museum of Fine Arts School and The Academy of Realist Art, Boston.
-Cedrone has won several awards and her work has been featured in numerous art publications.
-Cedrone is the recipient of several residencies and fellowships and has participated in juried invitationals in the US and abroad.
-She is a popular workshop instructor and teaches worldwide.
+Cedrone work has been featured in numerous art publications such as Plein Air Magazine and Fine Art Connoisseur.
+She is the recipient of several residencies and fellowships and has participated in juried invitationals in the US and abroad.
+Cedrone is also a popular workshop instructor and teaches worldwide.

 157 Old Main Street